WXDEL/RNA/README.md

   The final output is a "*copy_position.csv" file to draw diagrams.

-2. Motif in the coding region
+2. RNA focused motif warning pipeline in the coding region

   Download "BB_motif_script.R" and "c1174_1_10353_tag4_distribute.txt".
   Run "BB_motif_script.R" in R.